 Basically, you’re showing Google how your site is laid out, and you’re making it easier (and quicker) for Google to crawl your content.

-How to Submit a Sitemap to Google
+How to Submit a Sitemap on Google Search Console

 First off, you need to create a Google Search Console account.
 If you already have a Google Analytics account, you should be able to log in using those same credentials.

 Next, click the ‘Add a Property’ button and enter your site’s URL.

 Next, there are 4 ways to verify that you own your website.
 The easiest way is to already have a Google Analytics Tracking ID installed on your site.
 If you do, then all you need to do is hit ‘Verify’.

 When adding your properties, it’s best to add both the ‘yourdomain.com’ version of your URL and the ‘www.yourdomain.com’ version.

 Next, make sure you have a sitemap created.
 If you use WordPress, you can use a plugin.
 The (free) Yoast SEO plugin has this built-in, but you can also use a plugin specifically for creating a sitemap.